vdesabou/kafka-docker-playground-docs/docs/playground connector offsets reset.md

 # playground connector offsets reset

-💈 Reset offsets for connector
+🆕 Reset offsets for source and sink connectors

+⚠️ Not available for ccloud connectors

 ## Usage